janboddez/import-from-mastodon/README.md

 ```
 With these, developers should be able to do just about whatever.
 Like use, e.g., `$status->in_reply_to_id` to determine the URL of the toot being replied to, download and parse it, and display it above the default content.
 (Definitely add-on plugin territory!)

+### Threading
+There isn't any.
+Replies-to-self, when replies are enabled, are imported as separate, new posts, not comments.
+(Again, this would make a nice add-on plugin.)

 ## Tags and Blocklist
 **Tags**: (Optional) Poll for toots with any of these tags only (and ignore all other toots).
 Separate tags by commas.
 **Blocklist**: (Optional) Ignore toots with any of these words.
 (One word, or part of a word, per line.)
 Beware partial matches!